juliaviluhina/taf_rest_api_template/README.md

 │   │   └── utils.ts              # Implementation of utility functions which can simlify code in different modules
 │   │
 │   └── stepDefinitions/          # Step definitions for BDD scenarios
+│       ├── common.stepDefinition.ts # common universal step definitions applicable for any scenario, no dependency on service- or endpoint- specific details
-│       ├── common.stepDefinition.ts
+│       └── serviceName/
-│       └── featureName.stepDefinition.ts
+│           └── featureName.stepDefinition.ts #implementation of steps specific to src\features\serviceName\featureName.feature
 │
 ├── package.json
 ├── tsconfig.json